alliekreitman/alliekreitman.github.io/Research.md

 UNIVERSITY OF WASHINGTON GENOME SCIENCES, [FEDER LAB](https://federlab.github.io/#) <br>
 Use modeled cancer data of different growth patterns to understand changes in SBS1 (proportional to number of cell division) and SBS5 (proportional to clock time) mutation proportions.

-**Early COVID-19 Pandemic in the Caribbean**
-NATIONAL INSTITUTE OF ALLERGY AND INFECTIOUS DISEASES, [GHEDIN LAB](https://ghedinlab.org/lab-members/), SYSTEMS GENOMICS SECTION
-Characterize the early COVID-19 Pandemic in Haiti and the Dominican Republic using SARS-CoV-2 sequencing and epidemiological data.
-We are particularly focused on the variants present in the Caribbean and how/when they were introduced in and out of the Caribbean.
-Publications; [Mushegian, Kreitman, et al (2024)](https://journals.plos.org/globalpublichealth/article?id=10.1371/journal.pgph.0003536)

 **The Bayesian Inference Of HIV Drug Selection Rate In Different Drug Environments** UNIVERSITY OF CHICAGO, [DWYER LAB](https://dwyerlab.uchicago.edu/)
 Develop a novel method to quantify the change in select pressure on a pathogen within a host after a change in environment using non-synonymous to synonymous mutation rate ratio and coalescent theory.
 We then apply this method to study HIV selection after a change in drug therapy.